Back to stories

 Uganda

-In Uganda, I witnessed over a hundred waste pickers toiling under deadly conditions in West Africa’s largest landfill Kiteezi for daily sustenance (link).
+In Uganda, I witnessed over a hundred waste pickers toiling under deadly conditions in East Africa’s largest landfill, Kiteezi, for daily sustenance (link).

 Mali